-A seasoned professional debt collector whose entire day goes in talking to debtors has too many techniques and tricks to recover debt than a typical in-house employee.
+A professional debt collector whose entire day goes in talking to debtors has too many techniques and tricks to recover debt than a typical in-house employee.

-But, in-house collections has a unique advantage, early in the process – An in-house employee can request the debtor to make payment by calling them just after the payment is due, however a debt collector cannot do collection calls 90-120 after the past due date to federal laws.
+But, in-house collections has a unique advantage – An in-house employee can request the debtor to make payment by calling them just after the payment is due, however a debt collector must give a 30 day dispute period to an individual debtor after the first contact is made.

-Another aspect to think is that if a debtor has not paid you for 120 days now, he will likely not pay you unless he hears from a professional debt collector.
+A debtor who has not paid you for 120 days, he will likely not pay you unless he hears from a professional debt collector.

-In-house collections do have an advantage that they are able to engage with the debtor on the phone earlier than a collection agency, due to the laws.
 Some business do not feel comfortable sharing their customer data to an agency.
-However, most collection agencies have procedures in place to keep the debtors data safe.
+However, most collection agencies have adequate procedures in place to keep the debtors data safe.

-Bottomline, if an account is 30-60 days past due and your basic in-house invoicing approach has not been able to recover money, consider assigning that account to a collection agency before it gets too hard to get your money back.
-A collection agency can provide services starting from 1st party contacts, then switching over to 3rd party contacts and finally collection calls if needed.
-They will even file a Legal suit if needed.
+Bottom line, if an account is between 30-120 days past due and your own in-house calls/invoicing approach has not been able to recover money, consider assigning that account to a collection agency before it gets too hard to get your money back entirely.
+A collection agency can provide services starting from 1st party demands, then switching over to 3rd party demands and finally making collection calls.
+They will even file a Legal Suit if needed.

 Banks, credit card companies, car dealerships, doctors, gyms, US government, small business owners from all across the board have been using collection agencies for decades now.
-This is a proven model for recovering on past due accounts, therefore one should not hesitate contacting a debt collection agency and not try too hard to replicate their collections model with an expensive in-house staff.
+This is a proven model for recovering on past due accounts, therefore one should not hesitate to hire a debt collection agency.